Registered Midwife Graduate Program

 This program has two intakes for 2020 in the months of February and July and this program operates at Epworth Freemasons.

 Applications for the Registered Midwife Graduate Program can be submitted via our careers website during recruitment (intake) periods and can be found at our Careers page.

 If you have any questions, please contact:

 Bachelor of Midwifery Graduates and Bachelor of Nursing/Midwifery Graduates:

-Applications for the Graduate Midwifery Program should be submitted through the Graduate Program Computer Match Service.
+Applications for the Registered Midwife Graduate Program should be submitted through the Graduate Program Computer Match Service.
 In addition, ensure you apply directly to Epworth HealthCare.
-Details of requirements are available at our vacancies page.
+Details of requirements are available at our Careers page.

 Postgraduate Diploma of Midwifery Graduates

-Application forms and details of requirements are available at our vacancies page.
+Application forms and details of requirements are available at our Careers page.